 What's a millionaire shortbread

-A millionaire shortbread is a very rich (explaining its name) Scottish dessert that layers a shortbread cookie base that's topped with a caramel filling and then a chocolate coating (yes, all the best things in the world combined!).
+A millionaire shortbread is a very rich (explaining its name) Scottish dessert that layers a shortbread cookie base that's topped with a gooey caramel filling and then a chocolate coating (yes, all the best things in the world combined!).

 This dessert carries a few different names, like caramel slice, caramel square or even caramel shortcake.
 There are a few variations to the classic recipe with some including coconut, apple or even nuts like macadamia.

-Most recipes though include condensed milk and lots of white sugar, especially to make the caramel middle layer.
+Most caramel shortbread recipes though include condensed milk and lots of white sugar, especially to make the caramel middle layer.
 This vegan version has a healthier twist and skip the condensed milk and sugar to use maple syrup + coconut milk instead.
 The syrup helps reach the caramel texture but also adds such an amazing flavor to the dessert.

 Ingredients for vegan millionaire shortbread